Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

-# Base VueJs UX w/ Picnic CSS
+# Dotnet Core 2.1 + VueJs + Picnic CSS
 Idea is to have the minimum as possible in order to have .Net Core 2.1 with Picnic CSS.
-There's already an another project using Bootstrap 4+, however, I would like to have something lighter as a template.
+There's already an [another project using Bootstrap 4+](https://github.com/MarkPieszak/aspnetcore-Vue-starter), however, I would like to have something lighter as a template.

-This is wanted to be a SPA.
+This is wanted to be simple a SPA with a minimum dependencies or performance issues.
 It can however be modified as you please.

 ## Installation
 Add the templates within your `dotnet new -l` list.